 Many of the parts you'll find in Apple products come from Asia.
 Could the glass for iPad screens be among them?
 Since neither Apple nor Corning will own up, the matter remains unresolved for the rest of us.
 We can only draw conclusions on circumstantial evidence while we wait for someone in charge to spill the beans.

-Learn more about electronics and Gorilla Glass by following the links on the next page.
+Learn more about electronics and Gorilla Glass by following the links below.